amcar-dtu/pySPM/doc/tutorial.rst

-A pySPM tutorial
+A pyspm tutorial
 ================

-The pySPM library is focused on AFM and ToF-SIMS data analysis.
+The pyspm library is focused on AFM and ToF-SIMS data analysis.
 For this reason two different tutorial are available.

 *    :ref:`tutorial_AFM`